Health, Physical Health

 Osteoporosis:

 Osteoporosis thins out your bones by reducing their density.
-Since the tibia bears so much weight, it becomes a prime target for fractures sometimes even from a simple stumble.
+Since the bears so much weight, it becomes a prime target for fractures sometimes even from a simple stumble.
 This condition affects older adults most often, especially women after menopause.
 A DEXA scan can catch it early.

 Osteomyelitis: